 Separately Excited DC Motor

-As the name signifies, the field coils or field windings are energized by a separate DC source as shown in the circuit diagram shown below.
+As the name signifies, the field coils or field windings are energised by a separate DC source as shown in the circuit diagram shown below.

 Self Excited DC Motor